 The CCCA workshop is organised by partners of the CCCA network:

 Professor Yoshitaka Mōri (Tokyo University of the Arts)

 Associate Professor Anemone Platz (Aarhus University)

-(See here for detailed program)
+(See here for detailed program, version no. 7)

 August 14 (Wednesday):